Dice

 Ain’t he just a little bitty feller?

-other spellings: itty bitty, teeny tiny, wee little, tee-nine-cy, and smidgen
+variations: itty bitty, teeny tiny, wee little, tee-nine-cy, smidgen

 ★ "Little bitty" is often used with affection - for babies, critters, or small portions.
 It’s less about measurement and more about painting a picture. ★